replaceitem/carpet-discarpet/docs/Setup.md

 Each script will only receive events from that one specified bot, and when getting [values from ids](https://github.com/replaceitem/carpet-discarpet/blob/master/docs/Functions.md#Values-from-ids), the value will have the context of the bot of the script.
-That would mean that if you pass a message value from an event to another script, and add a reaction there, ther user of the reaction will still be from the script where the event happened.
+That would mean that if you pass a message value from an event to another script, and add a reaction there, the user of the reaction will still be from the script where the event happened.
 Only if you query [values from ids](https://github.com/replaceitem/carpet-discarpet/blob/master/docs/Functions.md#Values-from-ids), the bot from the config will be applied.